Powerlearnproject/se-day1-assignment-ChristineThendi/README.md

 Define prompt engineering and discuss its importance in interacting with AI models.
+The process of writing instructions or statements to get the most output of responses from ai models. its relevant in helping provide the desired output by giving detailed yet desired information from the given prompts

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
-Explain why the improved prompt is more effective.
+Explain why the improved prompt is more effective. vague prompt-how to write a poem improved prompt- write a short sweet poem about nature. improved prompt is more effective since it will provide the specific  required details as well as maintain creativity.